-in June 2014 as a young artist at the Salzburg Festival, where she sang the roles of Blonde (cover Konstanze) in Mozart’s Die Entführung aus dem Serail für Kinder, Modistin in Strauss’ Der Rosenkavalier with the Vienna Philharmonic, and Clorinda in Rossini’s La Cenerentola für Kinder.
+Coloratura soprano Alexandra Flood made her professional European debut in June 2014 as a young artist at the Salzburg Festival, where she sang the roles of Blonde in Mozart’s Die Entführung aus dem Serail für Kinder, Modistin in Strauss’ Der Rosenkavalier with the Vienna Philharmonic, and Clorinda in Rossini’s La Cenerentola für Kinder.
 In May 2015, Alexandra gave her German debut as Marguerite in Le Petit Faust (Hervé) with the Staatstheater am Gärtnerplatz, Munich.
-October saw Alexandra perform the title role in Janáček’s The Cunning Little Vixen in Sydney.
+October saw Alexandra perform the title role in Janáček’s The Cunning Little Vixen with Pacific Opera in Sydney.

-Early 2016, Alexandra reprised her Blonde as a guest artist at the Vorarlberger Landestheater in Bregenz, Austria, and made her orchestral concert debut as the soprano lead ‘Edna’ in Jonathan Dove’s “church-opera” Tobias and the Angel with the Münchener Rundfunkorchester and conductor Ulf Schirmer.
-Following spring in Europe, Alexandra starred as the guest soloist in the Queensland Ballet and Queensland Symphony Orchestra’s production of Strictly Gershwin, before travelling to Amsterdam to make her dream-role debut as Violetta in Traviata Remixed, a co-production between Opera Front and the Metropolitan Opera New York’s “Met2Go.”
+Early 2016, Alexandra reprised the role of Blonde at the Vorarlberger Landestheater in Bregenz, Austria, and made her German orchestral debut as the soprano lead ‘Edna’ in Jonathan Dove’s church-opera Tobias and the Angel with the Münchener Rundfunkorchester.
+Alexandra was a guest soloist in the Queensland Ballet and Queensland Symphony Orchestra’s production of Strictly Gershwin, before travelling to Amsterdam to make her dream-role debut as Violetta in Traviata Remixed, a co-production between Operafront and the Metropolitan Opera New York’s “Met2Go.”

 In the Northern Summer 2016, Alexandra was a Studio Artist at Wolf Trap Opera.
-Alexandra performed Sepetta in La finta Giardiniera at the Niedersächsische Musiktage in Hannover, before travelling to Spain to feature at the opening concert of the Mallorca Music Festival.
-Following performances on a cruise of the Pacific with renowned opera star Kiri Te Kanawa.
-Alexandra will make her Polish debut as Norina in Don Pasquale at Opera Krakow in December, opposite Mariusz Kwiecień.
+Alexandra performed Serpetta in La finta Giardiniera in Hannover, before travelling to Spain to feature at the opening concert of the Mallorca Music Festival.
+Alexandra then made her Polish debut as Norina in Don Pasquale at Opera Krakow in December.

 Other roles and solo performances include Musetta/La bohème, Orff’s Carmina Burana, Vivaldi’s Gloria, Saint-Saëns’ Oratorio de Noël, Handel’s Messiah, Haydn’s Die Jahreszeiten and Vaughan Williams’ A Pastoral Symphony and Mozart’s Missa Brevis.